MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/using-xbox-live/troubleshooting/troubleshooting-pc-setup.md

 1. Launch the app in the debugger.

-1. Sign-in with the development account that you created on the [Xbox Developer Portal](https://xdp.xboxlive.com), or with a retail developer account authorized in [Partner Center](https://partner.microsoft.com/dashboard).
+1. Sign-in with a retail developer account authorized in [Partner Center](https://partner.microsoft.com/dashboard).

 1. Grant the app permission to access your Xbox Live information.